-In Nasarawa State, a vast area of farmlands has been lost due to the menace of gully erosion while others are at their various stages of destruction leading to drastic decrease in agricultural productivity and ultimately food shortage that can lead to famine (Anzaku, 2015).
-The gully erosion in the state has resulted in loss of vegetation as its continuous expansion encroaches into areas that are forest leading to falling of trees and exposure of more surface area to gully activities.
-Several properties such as building structures whose value cannot be quantified accurately have been destroyed.
-Besides, it was reported recently that several buildings were lost in Nasarawa State of Nigeria as a result of erosion (NBS News, 2014).
-Many lives have been lost as a result of the problem of gully erosion in the state NBS, (2012).
-Some either fell into these gullies or sustained various degree of injury.
-About 7 people have been reported in the past few years to have lost their lives as a result of flooding that drown them to gullies (NBS, 2012).
-Gully erosion therefore has resulted in the separation of adjacent villages and towns as it may involve collapse of bridges linking them together.
-This has had negative impacts on such areas since some facilities such as schools, hospitals and water supplies shared by the affected neighbouring communities may become inaccessible.
-Transportation of farm produce has also been affected and this also often leads to loss of agricultural products especially, the perishable ones.
+In Nasarawa State, a vast area of farmlands has been lost due to the menace of gully erosion while others are 96 at their various stages of destruction leading to drastic decrease in agricultural productivity and ultimately food 97 shortage that can lead to famine (Anzaku, 2015).
+The gully erosion in the state has resulted in loss of vegetation 98 as its continuous expansion encroaches into areas that are forest leading to falling of trees and exposure of more 99 surface area to gully activities.
+Several properties such as building structures whose value cannot be quantified 100 accurately Volume XXI Issue III Version I 90 () have been destroyed.
+Besides, it was reported recently that 101 several buildings were lost in Nasarawa State of Nigeria as a result of erosion (NBS News, 2014).
+Many lives have 102 been lost as a result of the problem of gully erosion in the state NBS, (2012).
+Some either fell into these gullies 103 or sustained various degree of injury.
+About 7 people have been reported in the past few years to have lost their 104 lives as a result of flooding that drown them to gullies (NBS, 2012).
+Gully erosion therefore has resulted in the 105 separation of adjacent villages and towns as it may involve collapse of bridges linking them together.
+This has 106

+- 107 had negative impacts on such areas since some facilities such as schools, hospitals and water supplies shared by - the affected neighbouring communities may become inaccessible.
+Transportation of farm produce has also been - affected and this also often leads to loss of agricultural products especially, the perishable ones.
+Area in Plateau State to the east.
+Lafia's location at the junction of a regional road confers on its good linkage with Makurdi, - Benue state to its south, Akwanga-Keffi and Abuja to its north-west and Jos, Plateau state its north-east.